08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 - `outside of work I've really been fond of creating personal projects more geared in data analytics and engineering and using tools like selenium, beautifulsoup and other web scraping frameworks to extract data, transform them using SQL and distributed computing frameworks like Spark, load it in a cloud storage providers like MotherDuck and AWS S3 and finally use powerbi to use it for some form of analytics, visualizing it using dashboards.
 I also use orchestration tools like airflow to automate the whole process`
 - `all in all I'm just really looking for an opportunity to use the skills I have now in data science and full stakc development and translate it to the workplace where I can continually grow`

-* why should we hire you (more selfish reasons)? `Apart from the technical skills`
+### Company Related
+* what qualities are you trying to find in a company? `open honest communication, mutual support, responsibility and integrity `

+* what do you know about this organization?
+|- 3 values
+|- dedicate
+|- business

+* what's your salary expectation
+`I've researched and seen the typical salary range of mid level software developers and engineers in this company amid my application and the range is between the lower range of 250k/year to 500k/year or 20800/month to 41700/month, so the number I'm comfortable with would be 30000/month based on my current knowledge and expertise does that fit into the company budget?
+But I'd like to learn more about the specific technologies tailored for this position as that will determine further my expectations for my salary.`

+* Do you have experience in data analysis? `Yes, my recent project involved me analyzing healthcare data specifically geared towards chronic disease indicators in the US.` Refer more to the business use case in `readme.md` of `chronic-disease-analyses`

+* why should we hire you (more selfish reasons)? `My long standing meticulousness and coupled with it my skills in python and using it in Machine Learning/AI have been a foundational aspect in my quickly learning new things, case on point the newly acquired skills I have in a recent data analytics project I made where I analyzed chronic disease indicators data using tools like PowerBI, Python, and SQL.
+It potentially solves a business use case of potentially making cost efficient allocation of health care resources to more targeted demographics, those with more frequently occurring chronic disease and factors driving it.
+With this I can provide value to your business by leveraging the data I have for in depth analyses.`

 * why do you want to work here?
 `Having first learned about your company 2 years ago what I really value is that your compnay strives for the virtues of responsibility, teamwork, and honesty, which resonate with me because I believe I can be responsible enough to own my shortcomings, support my teammates by listening to their concerns and questions, and be completely honest about certain predicaments I may be in, or concerns I have without fear of ridicule or shame.
 I think these are essential in the workplace which funnily enough can be translated into human to human relationships themselves be it platonic or romantic.`

 `I think the company fosters growth in technologies which I'm greatly enthusiastic about, because while monetary value is important we cannot deny this, learning new things is just as equally important and I think learning new things like technologies can greatly contribute to developing quality products.
 On a more simple note learning new things is fun for me personally and learning new things through hands on building is what I'm fond of doing the most`

+### Personality
+* what are your 3 biggest strengths and explain each one?
+|- meticulousness
+|- creativity
+|- collaboration
+    |- sharing
+    |- ideas
+    |- improvement
+    |- consensus
+- `meticulousness: as I always make sure to analyze the quality of the code I write and make sure most if not every case is taken into consideration`
+- `creativity: I really like to implement designs in code that elicit beauty and inspiration`
+- `collaboration: I like to share my thoughts of approaching a problem with my teammates and asking in turn their opinion on how they would solve it, and sharing our solutions right after and come to a reasonable way how to integrate it`

+* What were the results of your 3 strengths in thesis?
+- `meticulousness: I made sure the signal features we had were properly extracted and through the functions we wrote, we made sure to understand the dataset fully in order to implement the features needed for our system to train on`
+- `creativity: the user interface is something I'm most proud of because of its ability to be simple but also functional and informative, the design is also something I'm most proud of as it elicits the paradigm of minimalism in something as complex a system as ours`
+- `collaboration: me and my group mates had our strengths in doing other aspects of our thesis, but one aspect was really challenging in that we had no adequate resources to train our system using our large dataset.
+I offered solutions to avail computing resources from providers like google to my groupmates but with mutual effort in researching other means my other groupmate offered to instead avail computing resources from DOST which was luckily completely free of charge, and luckily could be used using a Linux OS which I was already familiar with, allowing us to train our system without much hassle from cost and most especially not having a large learning curve to use the resource`

+* what are your weakness as a person and as a worker/student and how did you confront them?
+- `sometimes *I tend to keep problems (both technical and non-technical) to myself*, and while independence has its merits it means that I lead myself at times to unnecessary amounts stress, so I always make sure to understand the problem clearly by asking my colleagues and then ask without shame help if needed`
+- `due to me being *overly independent sometimes* I fail to have my team check on what I've done and whether it measures up to their approval, so what I do to confront this is to make sure that in times where I catch myself working on something and having thoughts of perhaps submitting it before approval of others, I have my team members assess the thing I've worked on and come to a reasonable agreement on what else could be improved before submitting it as a final product`

+* describe a time where you failed at work or in a project.
+- `I think it was the time when I was making my personal projects because when I was running into error after error I sometimes like any other human felt the frustration of being unable to sovle it however I noticed that whenever I gave myself some time or perhaps a break that the will so to speak or the idea of potentially solving the problem at hand would come to me, and I'd use it to solve the problem at hand.
+I did have times where I really could not sovle the problem I was facing case on point the 1st attempt of my undergrad thesis because we did not seemingly come to identify what part our algorithm was going wrong, we could not figure out why our results were the way they were, even when we tried every other means of solving it or trying to make it better.
+In the end however we learned a ton from it and made us more resilient in tackling errors in the future which would come to also manifest in our 2nd attempt at our thesis`

+* what are you trying to avoid when working (they give work life balance kaya answer you don't want to burn out well not explicitly but as much as possible you try to avoid enough work and then balance with it other endeavors)? `I know I'm a young developer I have much to learn and naturally that may come out in trying to take on as much responsibility as physically possible as a way to learn and prove myself, so I avoid biting off more than I can chew because I've learned that everything can just be taken one step at a time as opposed to all at once at the cost of being burnt out in long run`

+* how do you manage your time and schedule? `I find that in the context of work I write down the task what this task requires what other requirements those requirements require, and see the simplest task/requirement I can accomplish this way I manage my time by not procrastinating through being overwhelmed at the task given.
+I make sure to also do my routine like eating, sleeping, taking little breaks here and there in an orderly manner so as to keep my schedule and time on track.`

+### Team Playing Related
-* what would you do if your teammate does not agree with how you wrote your code? `In this case I think uncovering the reasons why we wrote our code how we wanted it to and justifying it is something that can always be discussed.
+* what would you do if your teammate does not agree with how you wrote your code?
+- `In this case I think uncovering the reasons why we wrote our code how we wanted it to and justifying it is something that can always be discussed.
 An example of this is writing SQL code that's more readable by your peer but you wrote a more "unreadable" version that achieves the same result yet out performs the other in terms of efficiency and scalability.
 In this case we may not want to push code to production that's more costly but readable instead of the code that's harder to understand yes but is virtually more cost efficient and scalable.
 This may be used as justification in ordert to have consensus between the two parties`

 ```
 SELECT emp_name, emp_id, dept_id
 FROM employee